 -

 An AI agent for your support desk: For teams using Jira Service Management, there's an AI-powered virtual agent.
-It can answer common customer or employee questions by automatically finding answers in your connected knowledge bases, freeing up your human agents to handle the trickier stuff.
+It can answer common customer or employee questions by automatically finding answers in your connected knowledge bases, allowing your human agents to focus on high-touch tasks.

 -

-Connecting projects to your chat tools: Let’s be real, a lot of important decisions happen in chat.
+Connecting projects to your chat tools: A lot of important decisions happen in chat.
 Atlassian’s AI helps bridge that gap.
-It can summarize an ongoing incident directly in a Slack channel or help you turn a conversation in Microsoft Teams into a structured Jira ticket so that great idea doesn't get lost in the scroll.
+It can summarize an ongoing incident directly in a Slack channel or help you turn a conversation in Microsoft Teams into a structured Jira ticket so no good ideas are lost.

 Integrating Atlassian AI project management with your knowledge sources

-An AI assistant is pretty useless if it can't see all your stuff, right?
-For an AI to give you genuinely helpful answers about a project, it needs to understand your team’s processes, past decisions, and overall history.
+For an AI assistant to give you genuinely helpful answers about a project, it needs to understand your team’s processes, past decisions, and overall history.
 Here’s how Atlassian approaches this.

 Confluence: The brain of Atlassian AI